-Over the course of this pioneering three-year programme over two cycles, up to eight artists will be selected to work with children aged 0-5 years, in four areas of England with little or no access to the arts, to develop ideas for new touring dance works.
+Over the course of this pioneering three-year programme, up to eight artists will be selected over two cycles to work with children aged 0-5 years in four areas of England, with little or no access to the arts, to develop ideas for new touring dance works.

 Little Big Dance is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.